As we discussed in Different Types of Auctions, auctioneers and their clients have the choice between with reserve and without reserve auctions.

 In the without reserve auction format:

-2. The seller, nor someone else upon the seller’s behalf may bid *
+- The seller, nor someone else upon the seller’s behalf may bid (Seller may bid in a forced sale situation, such as foreclosure or repossession)

 We’ll discuss here the reasons an auctioneer might prefer to conduct a “without reserve” auction, rather than a “with reserve” auction.